teamapp-ai/teamapp-ai.github.io/features.md

 ---
 {:.font-weight-bold}

-# task management across multiple teams made easy
+# easily manage repeating and one-off tasks across multiple teams

 ##### throw away checklists and spreadsheets - be up and running in 1 day on a beautifully simple app that requires no end user training